-Dustin Allen is the lead singer and guitarist for the cross-continental band That Dog Was a Band Now.
-Although Dustin and his bandmates are separated by thousands of miles, their unique sound has helped them gain a loyal fan base.
+Dustin Allen is the frontman for the cross-continental band That Dog Was a Band Now.
+Although Dustin and his bandmates are separated by thousands of miles, their unique sound has helped them gain a loyal fan base from around the world.

-Anyway, we had a very cool convo.
-Check it...
+We had a very cool convo.
+Check it.